 (a) the reasonable date(s) of and security and confidentiality controls applicable to any Customer review under Section 6.5.1(d); and

-(b) the identity of a suitably qualified and independent third party auditor for any audit under Section 6.5.2(b), and the reasonable start date, scope and duration of and security and confidentiality controls applicable to any such audit.
+(b) the identity of a suitably qualified independent auditor for any audit under Section 6.5.2(b), and the reasonable start date, scope and duration of and security and confidentiality controls applicable to any such audit.

 Google reserves the right to charge a fee (based on Google’s reasonable costs) for any review under Section 6.5.1(d) and/or audit under Section 6.5.2(b).
+Google will provide further details of any applicable fee, and the basis of its calculation, to Customer (or an authorized Customer Affiliate), in advance of any such review or audit.
 For clarity, Google is not responsible for any costs incurred or fees charged by any third party auditor appointed by Customer (or an authorised Customer Affiliate) in connection with an audit under Section 6.5.2(b).
 Nothing in this Section 6.5 varies or modifies any rights or obligations of Customer (or any authorized Customer Affiliate) or Google Inc. under any Model Contract Clauses entered into as described in Section 10.2 (Transfers of Data Out of the EEA) of these Terms.

 6.5.4 Requests for Reviews and Audits.
 Any requests under Section 6.5.1 or 6.5.2 must be sent to the Data Privacy Office as described in Section 9 (Data Privacy Office for Google Cloud Platform) of these Terms.